-- Does the account deactivation the same as uninstalling or removing the app?
-(In case of an android app)
+- Is account deactivation the same as uninstalling or removing the app?
+(In the case of an Android app)

 - Do other people get to access the profile after removal?
-(In case of social network)
+(In the case of social networks)

 - Does the deactivation purge past data?

-- Is it possible to deactivate someone’s account by security leak?
+- Is it possible to deactivate someone’s account after a security leak?